 Take BBVA, for example.
 Looking to motivate their customers to save for retirement, they made a compelling case for increasing contributions by including personal details that would resonate with the viewer.
 By presenting customers with a message from “their future self,” BBVA saw outstanding results, including an overall 78% increase in long-term savings.

 It’s no secret that video can stir powerful emotions within people.

 From heart-pounding highlight reels to entertaining blockbusters, certain scenes, sounds and words can come together to become a piece of content that viewers strongly value.
 When personal details are added, this effect is amplified, making Personalised Video perfect for making emotional connections.
 After all, in a Personalised Video, the video stars your favourite person — you!

 click to tweet

 Being able to connect with your customers is an essential part of boosting engagement, showing customer empathy and mastering customer retention, all of which can have a direct effect on your bottom line.
-Some ideas for doing this with video could be a personalized welcome, a thank-you message, or the ever-popular recap video, as seen below.
+Some ideas for doing this with video could be a personalised welcome, a thank-you message, or the ever-popular recap video, as seen below.

-As a gift to their players, Ubisoft sent out Personalized Videos to nearly 5 million people in celebration of 5 years of gameplay.
+As a gift to their players, Ubisoft sent out Personalised Videos to nearly 5 million people in celebration of 5 years of gameplay.
 The videos tapped into the exciting moments each gamer experienced, applauding them on their personal stats and crowning them with titles like visionaries, warriors, hackers and heroes.

 With a special thank-you message from the game creators at the end, the campaign was a hit among players.
-As they shared their Personalized Videos all over social media, they showed their loyalty and appreciation for Ubisoft, thanking the brand for the memories and friends made.
+As they shared their Personalised Videos all over social media, they showed their loyalty and appreciation for Ubisoft, thanking the brand for the memories and friends made.

-Is Your Organization Ready for Personalized Video?
+Is Your Organisation Ready for Personalised Video?